peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Geometric_Distribution></a>
 ### Geometric Distribution

 The geometric distribution is a negative binomial distribution with `successes = 1`.
 In this document, a geometric random variate is the number of failures that have happened before one success happens.
 For example, if `p` is 1/2, the geometric distribution models the task "Flip a coin until you get tails, then count the number of heads."
-As a unique property of the geometric distribution, the number of trials that have already failed in a row says nothing about the number of new trials that will fail in a row.
+As a unique property of the geometric distribution, given that `n` trials have failed, the number of new failing trials has the same distribution (where `n` is an integer greater than 0).

 > **Notes:**
 >